Mary Jane Richardson Jones

-Mary Jane Richardson Jones (1819 – December 26, 1909) was an American abolitionist, philanthropist, and suffragist.

-Born in Tennessee to free black parents, Jones and her family moved to Illinois during her teenage years.
-Along with her husband, John Jones, she was a leading African-American figure in the early history of Chicago.
-The Jones household was a stop on the Underground Railroad and a center of abolitionist activity in the pre-Civil War era, helping hundreds of fugitives fleeing slavery.
+Mary Jane Richardson Jones (c.
+1819 – December 26, 1909) was an American abolitionist, philanthropist, and suffragist.
+Born in Tennessee to parents who were free African-Americans, Jones and her family moved to Illinois.
+With her husband, John, she was a leading African-American figure in the early history of Chicago.
+The Jones household was a stop on the Underground Railroad and a center of abolitionist activity in the pre-Civil War era, helping hundreds of fugitive slaves flee slavery.

 After her husband's death in 1879, Jones continued to support African-American civil rights and advancement in Chicago, and became a suffragist.
 Jones was active in the women's club movement and mentored a new generation of younger black leaders, such as Fannie Barrier Williams and Ida B. Wells.
-The historian Wanda A. Hendricks has described her as a wealthy "aristocratic matriarch, presiding over the [city's] black elite for two decades."
+Historian Wanda A. Hendricks has described her as a wealthy "aristocratic matriarch, presiding over the [city's] black elite for two decades."

 Early life

-Mary Jane Richardson was born in 1819 in Memphis, Tennessee.
-Richardson was from a free black family, the daughter of Elijah and Diza Richardson.
+Mary Jane Richardson was born in 1819 in Memphis, Tennessee, to a free black family; her parents were Elijah and Diza Richardson.
 Her father was a blacksmith, and her mother was a homemaker.
 Richardson was one of the middle children among nine born to the Richardsons between 1810 and 1845.
 In their 1945 book They Seek A City, Arna Bontemps and Jack Conroy described Richardson as a light-skinned woman "whose queenly beauty became a legend in later years."

-In the 1830s, Richardson moved with her family to Alton in Madison County, Illinois.
+In the 1830s, Richardson moved with her family to the Mississippi River port of Alton, Illinois.
 As a teenager, she witnessed the riots in Alton surrounding the murder of Elijah Parish Lovejoy, an anti-slavery newspaperman.
 Lovejoy's funeral passed by Richardson's father's house, an event which she "vividly" remembered years later.